nabinbhandari/Java-RMI-Example/README.md

 One can run this example in either single computer using localhost or in multiple computers within the same LAN.

+Note: Latest version of JDK(Java development kit) should be installed.

 To initialize server:

-  -goto the bin folder in terminal/command prompt.
+  -goto the 'build' directory in terminal/command prompt.

   -run: